jaeyk/comp_thinking_social_science/references.md

 Gillespie, C. and Lovelace, R. (2017).
 [Efficienct R Programming](https://csgillespie.github.io/efficientR/).
 O'Reilly Media, Inc.

 - If you don't have time to read the entire book, then read at laest ch.4 Efficient work flow.
+Having fundamentals right save a lot of time especially when your project scales up.

 Grolemund, G. and Wickham, H. (2017).
 [R for Data Science](http://r4ds.had.co.nz/).
 O'Reilly Media, Inc.